Sermons

 21 April 2019

 Before I have my tea at night I like to watch the News headlines to see what’s been happening in the world.
-If I’m home in time I like to watch the Channel 10 news.
-But because I don’t like to miss the start of the news as I turn it on a couple minutes… Read more
+If I’m home in time I like to… Read more

 Yeac C Easter – Believing is seeing (Easter Sunrise Service)